camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 The default expression language for every expression type can be configured.
 The following expression types exist:

-- *Input Expression*: Use to specify the input of a column in a decision table.
+- *Input Expression*: Used to specify the input of a column in a decision table.
 The default language for input expressions in the DMN engine is `JUEL`.
-- *Input Entry*: Use to specify the condition of a rule in a decision table.
+- *Input Entry*: Used to specify the condition of a rule in a decision table.
 The default language for input entries in the DMN engine is `FEEL`.
-- *Output Entry*: Use to specify the output of a rule in a decision table.
+- *Output Entry*: Used to specify the output of a rule in a decision table.
 The default language for output entries in the DMN engine is `JUEL`.